fredilarsen/ModuleInterface/documentation/Protocol.md

 # Protocol description
 ModuleInterface is based on different types of packets being transferred on a communication bus like PJON.
+The repository is split into a _MI_ directory containing the algorithms and data structures making up the protocol as described below in a transport-agnostic way.
+Then there is a _MI_PJON_ directory containing the PJON-specific logic on top.

+Support for other packet delivery transports than PJON can be added, but there is no plan for doing so, as PJON has grown to cover all current needs on a lot of different media, and also has routing between different media.
+The PJON port feature is used by MI to be able to quickly separate MI packets from other packets, similar to using a dedicated TCP or UDP port.
+A solid PJON CRC implementation ensures packet integrity.

 ## Packet types
 The packet types are: